Latent Optimal Paths by Gumbel Propagation for Variational Bayesian Dynamic Programming: Conclusion

 \section{Conclusion}

 We introduce a probabilistic softening solution to the classical optimal path problem on DAGs, as stochastic optimal paths.
-To achieve variational Bayesian inference with latent paths, we give efficient and tractable algorithms for likelihood and KL divergence within the family of path distributions in linear time with respect to edge numbers by dynamic programming with properties of the Gumbel distribution as message-passing, namely Bayesian dynamic programming with Gumbel propagation.
-We demonstrate the usage of stochastic optimal paths in the VAE framework by proposing BDP-VAE.
-BDP-VAE captures sparse optimal paths as latent representations given a DAG and further achieves end-to-end training for generative tasks that rely on unobserved structural relationships.
-We showed how the BDP finds latent optimal paths under general small DAGs and demonstrated the BDP-VAE with the computational graph of monotonic alignment on two real-world applications to achieve an end-to-end framework.
+To achieve variational Bayesian inference with latent paths, we give efficient and tractable algorithms for sampling, likelihood and KL divergence within the family of path distributions in linear time with respect to edge numbers by dynamic programming with properties of the Gumbel distribution as message-passing, namely Bayesian dynamic programming with Gumbel propagation.
+We demonstrate the usage of stochastic optimal paths in VAE framework and propose BDP-VAE.
+BDP-VAE captures sparse optimal paths as latent representations given a DAG and further achieves end-to-end training for downstream generative tasks that rely on unobserved structural relationships.
+We showed how the BDP finds stochastic optimal paths under general small toy DAGs and demonstrated the BDP-VAE with the computational graph of monotonic alignment on two real-world applications to achieve an end-to-end framework.
 We verified the behaviour and generalization of the latent optimal paths under the computational graph of dynamic time warping.
 We also studied the sensitivity of the hyper-parameter $\alpha$ and gave suggestions for real applications.
 Our experiments show the success of our approach on generative tasks where it achieves end-to-end training involving unobserved sparse structural optimal paths.
-Beyond VAE, the BDP can potentially be integrated into other probabilistic frameworks or planning in model-based reinforcement learning to obtain latent paths that leave for future extensions.\\ \textbf{Limitations and Broader Impacts:} As a discrete latent variable model, BDP-VAE uses the REINFORCE estimator which may lead to high gradient variance and slow convergence during training.
+Beyond VAE, the BDP can potentially be integrated into other probabilistic frameworks or planning in model-based reinforcement learning to obtain latent paths that leave for future extensions.\\ \textbf{Limitations:} As a discrete latent variable model, BDP-VAE uses the REINFORCE estimator which may lead to high gradient variance and slow convergence during training.
 This limitation may be solved by involving variance reduction techniques during training.
-This paper presents work whose goal is to advance the field of Machine Learning and applications of its downstream tasks.
-There are many potential societal consequences of our work, however, we do not foresee our methods bringing negative social impacts.